JannieI/canvas-workstation-V3/src/app/roadmap.md

     - navigation menu:
         - can open menu on left with icons and colours that jumps to different pages when clicked.
 Can use this menu for beginner = create D, create W, etc !
     - consider adding Ctrl-Z = Redo previous action (if on menu, ie open Add Widget form).
 Can be tricksy - what if previous was Delete Widget ?
+    - Show Grid - currently a .png -> how to make this dynamic ?
+See: https://stackoverflow.com/questions/3540194/how-to-make-a-grid-like-graph-paper-grid-with-just-css

     Layouts:
     -------